|Clerk's Office Temporarily Closed May 14-15|

 Sealing of Court Records

-I. General Information: Applications to seal a court record are available in the Criminal/Traffic Department on the second floor.
-In order to expedite processing the application, a record check should be completed and presented at the time the application is filed.
-Record checks can be obtained through the Franklin County Sheriff's Department at 2460 Jackson Pike in Columbus.
+I. General Information.
+Applications to seal a court record are available in the Criminal/Traffic Department on the second floor.
+Record checks can be obtained through the Franklin County Sheriff's Department at 370 Front Street in Columbus.

 A $50 non-refundable filing fee must be paid at the time the application to seal a conviction and bond forfeiture case is filed.
 There is no waiting period and no filing fee for an application to seal a dismissed case or a case where you have been found not guilty.